 | Whitelisted addresses | Asset transfers are restricted to pre-approved wallet addresses only |

-| Time-locked operations | High-value or unusual operations subject to mandatory time delays |
+| Time-locked operations | High-value or unusual operations are subject to mandatory time delays |

 | Hardware isolation | Key shares stored in secure hardware enclaves |